Amanpreet04-1993/Customer-Retention-Churn-Risk-Analysis/README.md

 [1] Cluster Bar Chart Created to distribute Payment Method, where Electronic checks are the highest mode of payments by clients, countniued by email check , bank transefer & credit  ard

-[2] Donut Chart supported to sagregate paperless billing where we have found out 25.09% People do not use paperless billing where in 74.91 people use paperless billing as a payment method.
+[2] Donut Chart supported to segregate paperless billing where we have found out 25.09% People do not use paperless billing where in 74.91 people use paperless billing as a payment method.

 [3] Multi row card supported us with total average charges client pays on monthly bases is 74.44 per month with a average total of 1531.80 in total;